shariqchohan/Healthcare-Analytics-Dashboard/README.md

 ## 📊 Project Overview

-This project is an interactive Healthcare Analytics Dashboard built using Power BI.
+This project is an interactive Healthcare Analytics Dashboard built using SQL & Power BI.
 It provides insights into patient data, revenue trends, and hospital performance.

 ---